Parliamentary.ai

 Overview

-This bill aims to improve cleanliness in neighbourhoods by increasing fines for littering and mandating that local authorities provide more litter disposal points, particularly for chewing gum and cigarette litter, near public buildings.
+This bill aims to improve cleanliness in public spaces by increasing fines for littering and mandating the provision of more litter disposal points, particularly for chewing gum and cigarette litter, near public buildings in England, Wales, Scotland, and Northern Ireland.

 Description

-The Clean Neighbourhoods and Environment (Amendment) Bill makes several key changes:
+The Clean Neighbourhoods and Environment (Amendment) Bill makes two key changes:

 • Increased Littering Fines: The fixed penalty notice for littering will rise from £75 to £100.
-The range of fixed penalties will also be adjusted, with the minimum raised to £100.
+The range of fixed penalties will also be updated, with the minimum rising to £100.

-• Mandatory Litter Disposal Units: Local authorities will be required to install appropriate litter disposal units, specifically designed for chewing gum and cigarette litter, at entrances to public buildings they are responsible for.
-These units must be placed within four meters of entrances, with a minimum of one unit per 100 square meters of area under the local authority's responsibility.
-The units must be stick-resistant and fireproof.
+• Mandatory Litter Disposal Units: Local authorities will be required to install appropriate litter disposal units (specifically designed for chewing gum and cigarette litter) within four meters of public building entrances.
+The minimum density is one unit per 100 square meters of area under the local authority's responsibility.
+These units must be stick-resistant and fireproof.
+Funding may come from advertising or sponsorship on the units.

 Government Spending